tpatki/flux-multi-cluster-utilities/README.md

 flux alloc -N4      # Default resource manager is Flux, e.g. Corona salloc -N4          # Default resource manager is SLURM
 ```
-_Note_: If the default resource manager is SLURM, a `flux start -N4` will be needed to start a top-level instance.
+_Note_: If the default resource manager is SLURM, a `flux start` will be needed to start a top-level Flux instance.
+This can be done using `srun -N4 -n4 flux start -N4` or `srun --tasks-per-node=1 flux start` within the SLURM allocation.

 #### 2. Create two child flux instances (A and B) and split the resources among them.